-as much as i’d love to have the opportunity to design my own kitchen from scratch, i do often wonder where on earth i’d start given the number of beautiful designs there are out there and configuration options to consider!
+As much as I’d love to have the opportunity to design my own kitchen from scratch, I do often wonder where on earth I’d start, given the sheer number of beautiful designs there are out there and configuration options to consider!

-the kitchen is the heart of any home. it is not just a place where we cook and eat, but a versatile space for work, rest and play. filling your kitchen with colours, furniture and finishing touches that you love will make it a pleasure to spend time in.
+Finishing decorative touches such as cabinets doors and handles can be easily updated, but planning usage configurations, storage and functionality is important to get right from the start, as you want to be getting the very best usage out of the space for many years to come.
+The kitchen is the heart of any home; it is not just a place where we cook and eat, but often a versatile space for work, rest and play.
+Filling your kitchen with colours, furniture and finishing touches that you love will make it a pleasure to spend time in.

-taking inspiration from scandinavian design, the pure trend utilises organic materials, neutral colours and matt finishes for a peaceful, pared back look, turning the kitchen into a safe haven from modern life. soft shades of white and grey enhance this sense of tranquility and pair beautifully with fresh greenery and foliage, helping bring the beauty of the natural world outside into the space. the materials for the pure trend are inspired by nature, and maintain the scandinavian influence, with laminate worktops and flooring mirroring the look and feel of natural wood and stone, and introducing an organic quality. the whole look feels as though it would inspire the use of fresh, quality ingredients in the cooking of dishes in the space, and enhance the enjoyment of simple recipes that celebrate the inherent flavourful quality of pure, honest ingredients.
+The materials for the Pure trend are inspired by nature, and maintain the Scandinavian influence, with laminate worktops and flooring mirroring the look and feel of natural wood and stone, and introducing an organic quality.
+The whole look feels as though it would inspire the use of fresh, quality ingredients in the cooking of dishes in the space, and enhance the enjoyment of simple recipes that celebrate the inherent flavourful quality of pure, honest ingredients.

-this is in collaboration with howdens. all thoughts and opinions are, as always, my own.
+This is a paid partnership with Howdens, but all thoughts & opinions are, as always, my own.